Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 ![](https://i.imgur.com/bgYdoLw.png)

+7th March 2025
+- (Reeveli) Fixed wrong spelling of Galadriel in historic_events
+- (Reeveli) Set accent for Mordor, MM, Gundabad and DG Orc units in EDU to future proof units for other factions

 23rd February 2025
 - (Karl) Fixed Beacon of Hope mercenary pools not replenishing
 - (Karl) Corrected number of defenders from garrison building in Alcfud if held by a wildmen faction